Gee Jon

 Gee Jon (朱家休; c.
 1895 – February 8, 1924) was a Chinese national who was the first person in the United States to be executed by lethal gas.
-A member of the Hip Sing Tong criminal society from San Francisco, California, Gee was sentenced to death for the murder of Tom Quong Kee, who was a member of the rivaling Bing Kung Tong in Mina, Nevada.
+Gee was sentenced to death for the 1921 murder of Tom Quong Kee in Mina, Nevada as part of a gang dispute.
 An unsuccessful attempt to pump poison gas directly into his cell at Nevada State Prison led to the development of the gas chamber.

 Background

 Gee Jon was born around 1895 in Canton to a Cantonese family.
 He immigrated to the United States between 1907 and 1908.
-He spent most of his life at San Francisco's Chinatown in California, though he was recorded as having briefly lived in the Chinatown area of Stockton.
-Gee became a member of the Hip Sing Tong society, which dealt in narcotics and liquor.
-In 1922, territorial disputes with the Bing Kong Tong society led to the outbreak of hostilities.
+He spent most of his life at San Francisco's Chinatown in California, though he was recorded as having lived in the Chinatown area of Stockton for three months.
+Gee became a member of the Hip Sing Tong, which dealt in narcotics and liquor.
+In 1922, territorial disputes with the Bing Kong Tong led to the outbreak of hostilities.